rsdoiel/antenna/archives/2025/home_2025.24.md

 ---

-## How They Pulled It Off: A Brooklyn Townhouse Was Sinking, But They Brought It Back to Life
+## How They Pulled It Off: A Brooklyn Townhome Was Sinking, But They Brought It Back to Life

 date: 2025-06-17, from: Dwell